czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

         - Wisdom: the ability to choose a proper course of action for a given situation at the right time
         - Courage: the ability to confront danger and uncertainty and to continue to act appropriately and effectively
         - Temperance: the ability to practice self-control, restraint, and discretion, sometimes translated as sound-mindedness
-        - Justice: the ability to act fairly in matters requiring judgement, also translated as righteousness
+        - Justice: the ability to act fairly in matters requiring judgment, also translated as righteousness
       - Influenced Roman ethical thought as well as subsequent Christian ethical philosophy
       - Mainly intended for wealthy, land-owning males, and not for the public at large
       - Considered justice the most important and extensive virtue